 Also, be vigilant to signs a fraudster may be attempting to port (transfer) your mobile phone number to a new device or carrier in order to intercept your messages.

 Tell-tale signs of this are unexpected loss of signal or where your mobile phone displays 'SOS or emergency calls' only.
-Call us on 13 2221 (24 hours a day, 7 days a week) if you believe that this has happened to you.
+Call us if you believe that this has happened to you.

 Try not to feel pressured to act immediately.
 Before you say or do anything, stop and check if it’s for real.